 I totally agree with that, I don’t think I’d personally get surgery for double eyelids but I know a lot of my friends ask me to get them eyelid glue and the likes when I go back to Taiwan.

-Yea they sell it on ebay all the time but I really don’t see the big deal just accept who u areposted over 3 years ago
+Yea they sell it on ebay all the time but I really don’t see the big deal just accept who u areposted almost 4 years ago

 Meh.
 It’s all relative to the person.
 There are some lovely models with single eyelids.
 I like them both.
-It’s all relative to facial features and proportion.posted over 3 years ago
+It’s all relative to facial features and proportion.posted almost 4 years ago